xbeat/Machine-Learning/README.md

 Introduction to Self-Tuning in Python

 Self-tuning is an advanced technique in machine learning and optimization where algorithms automatically adjust their parameters or hyperparameters to improve performance.
 This process is crucial for creating adaptive systems that can handle varying data distributions and evolving environments.
 In Python, we can implement self-tuning algorithms using various libraries and custom code.

+## Multivariate Sampling Techniques in Python for Data Science

+Multivariate Sampling Techniques in Data Science

+Multivariate sampling techniques are essential tools in data science for collecting and analyzing data with multiple variables.
+These methods help researchers and data scientists gather representative samples from complex datasets, enabling more accurate insights and predictions.
+In this presentation, we'll explore various multivariate sampling techniques and their implementation using Python.

 ## Distributed Training Parallelism in Python